papiodesu/leptos_book/src/view/07_errors.md

 # Error Handling

-[In the last chapter](./06_control_flow.md), we saw that you can render "Option<T>": in the "None」 case, it will render nothing, and in the 「Some(T)」 case, it will render 「T" (that is, if "T」 implements 「IntoView").
-You can actually do something very similar with a "Result<T, E>」.
-In the 「Err(_)」 case, it will render nothing.
-In the 「Ok(T)" case, it will render the "T".
+[In the last chapter](./06_control_flow.md), we saw that you can render "Option<T>": in the "None" case, it will render nothing, and in the "Some(T)" case, it will render "T" (that is, if "T" implements "IntoView").
+You can actually do something very similar with a "Result<T, E>".
+In the "Err(_)" case, it will render nothing.
+In the "Ok(T)" case, it will render the "T".

 Let’s start with a simple component to capture a number input.